-He stopped and looked round at the facade of the long, low old brown house.
+He stopped and looked around at the façade of the long, low old brown house.

 "Wragby doesn't wink an eyelid!" he said.
-"But then why should it!
+"But then why should it?
 I ride upon the achievements of the mind of man, and that beats a horse."